Vlahaka/Unified-framework/Unified_Scaffold_Final_Condensed.md

 > 🧩 **Black holes are recursion points — symmetry folded, time waiting to touch again.**

+> “If time were emergent, it would be sucked in like light.
+But it slows instead.
+Therefore, it is not of the same nature.”

 ---

 ### Why Separation Happens